JhoBotics/Exploratory-Team/README.md

 - `results/` → Experiment outputs, figures, and tables.
 - `presentations/` → Slides for defenses and progress reports.

-## 🚀 Progress
-- [x] Thesis proposal submitted
-- [ ] Chapter 1 draft
-- [ ] Initial experiments
-- [ ] Final defense

 ## 📖 Citation
-If you use parts of this work, please cite:
-`Your Name, "Thesis Title," University, Year.`

----